ethangutk/Hospital-SQL-Database/README.md

 <br><br>

-### ☁ Using Google Cloud Platform and Creating SQL Statements
+### ☁ Using Google Cloud Platform
-Unfortunately, I do not have access to the original Google Cloud Platform account with which I used to implement this database.
+Unfortunately, I do not have access to the original Google Cloud Platform account I used to implement this database.
 Furthermore, I am writing this after I took the class, and thus the premium features expired.
 Nevertheless, I have the SQL queries used within google to create the tables in the schema.
 If you have a service provider that allows you to host databases using SQL, you can input the SQL queries below for yourself.
 I know AWS and google are great providers, but Microsoft and Meta have services that will do the job.

 <p align="center">
   <img src="https://github.com/ethangutknecht/Hospital-SQL-Database/blob/main/Project%20Files/GoogleCloudScreenshot.png?raw=true">